08° 30′ S, 115° 15′ E

 Abangan Waterfall

 The Abangan Waterfall is another hidden gem and much less known waterfall.
 It looks a bit like the little brother of the Kanto Lampo Waterfall, without the crowds.
-To get to this waterfall, you have to descent a steep path but it is definitely worth it.
+To get to this waterfall, you have to descend a steep path but it is definitely worth it.
 In the river below the waterfall, you can take a cooling shower under one of the mini waterfalls.

 Practical